 |Home State Ins||$2,893,773||11||3.80|

 All of the information on this page is designed to help you make the best decision for yourself.
 If you do need a little help, we’ll tell you that picking a car insurance company that has good scores or rankings across multiple categories is always a smart choice.
-For Missouri, American Family fits that bill because is has a zero for customer complaints (which is the best it can be), the second highest market share in the state, and the third cheapest rates.
+Don’t limit your choices to only the cheapest car insurance companies or the largest car insurance companies.
+For Missouri, American Family is a great choice all around because it has a zero for customer complaints (which is the best it can be), the second highest market share in the state, and the third cheapest rates.
 Allstate is also up there.